-Steel is the metal of choice when going one-on-one with bike thief.
+Steel is the metal of choice when going one-on-one with bike thieves.
 The casing is also a potential weak link and should be considered.
-Hardened steel has an advantage over more brittle metals and is not as easily shattered by heavy duty hammers or cutters.
+Hardened steel has an advantage over more brittle metals and is not as easily shattered by heavy-duty hammers or cutters.

 Models with alarms incorporate motion detectors and audible alerts up to 120 decibels, more than enough to give a would-be thief an earful.